gangdong/gangdong.github.io/_posts/2021-04-05-Blog-travisci.markdown

 Github Pages are a great approach to build websites.
 Using a Github repository and with the Jekyll static site generator we can build a static websites easily.
 It is suitable for building personal blog.

-Although Github Pages can automatically generate a website from a repository containing a Jekyll project (you just need to commit your source code to Github and don't pay any effort on the building and deployment.
-Github Pages will do it for you!), it has some limitations.
+Although Github Pages can automatically generate a website from a repository containing a Jekyll project (*you just need to commit your source code to Github repo and don't pay any effort on the building and deployment.
+Github Pages will do it for you!*), it has some limitations.
 One of them is

 + *we can't use jekyll plugins*

 I need to use plugins to extend the function of my website, e.g. for implementation of toc and markdown function enrichment.

-It is understandable that Github Pages doesn't allow the plugin for security reasons (it uses the Jekyll `--safe` flag).
-The workaround is to generate the site locally and then to push the generated HTML to Github (I've interpreted how to do in my previous [article]({{site.baseurl}}/blog/github/2021/03/14/Blog-Jekyll-toc-plugin.html)).
-However, I usually use the different branch for debugging code and output static HTMLs.
-The `dev` branch accommodates the source code and `gh-pages` branch, which is as a window of external accessing, stores the static website files.
+It is understandable that Github Pages doesn't allow the plugin for security reasons (*it uses the Jekyll `--safe` flag*).
+The workaround is to generate the site locally and then to push the generated HTML to Github (*I've interpreted how to do in my previous [article]({{site.baseurl}}/blog/github/2021/03/14/Blog-Jekyll-toc-plugin.html)*).
+However, I usually use the different branch for source code and output static HTMLs.
+The `dev` branch accommodates the source code and `gh-pages` branch, which is as a window of website visiting, stores the static website files.

 So my current workflow is

 + modify the source code at dev branch and use jekyll build locally.
 + commit the change to dev branch.
-+ copy the output static website files in `_site` folder to \tmp folder.
++ copy the output static website files which is in `_site` folder to \tmp folder.
 + switch to local gh-pages branch.
-+ copy new static website file in `_site` folder to gh_pages branch folder.
++ add copied static website file in `_site` folder to gh_pages branch.
 + git add & commit.
 + push to remote gh-pages branch.

-or I can push the files in `_site` to remote gh-pages branch forcely from dev branch.
-But it is not a ideal way of routine operation.
+or I can push the files in `_site` to remote gh-pages branch forcely from dev branch although it is not a ideal way of routine operation.

-You see it!
-Very tedious, isn't it?
+You see it! ☹️ Really tedious, isn't it?

-I think it is poor efficiency and should be improved.
+I think it is a poor efficiency and should be improved.

 The main motivation for me is to be able to get a tool that help me do above works automatically.
-What I want to do is just committing the code to remote dev branch (this is the necessary work) and others leave to tool.
+What I want to do is just committing the code to remote dev branch (*this is the necessary work*) and others leave to tool.

 The basic idea is to use the [Travis CI continuous integration (CI)](https://docs.travis-ci.com/user/for-beginners/) service.
 The function of Travis CI service fully meets my expectation.
 And the most important point is that it is *FREE* for open source project in Github.